-November 2013 Transmittal Letter
+July 2020 Transmittal Letter

 - A. Explanation.
-The Postal Service[®] is committed to providing its employees and customers with a safe and healthy environment and complying with applicable safety laws and regulations.
-A key strategy in the Postal Service's Transformation Plan is building a highly effective and motivated workforce.
+The Postal Service® is committed to providing its employees and customers with a safe and healthy environment and complying with applicable safety laws and regulations.
 A safe and healthy workplace, free from safety hazards, is important for helping us achieve that goal.
-This guide provides Postal Service employees with policies, procedures, and guidelines pertaining to safe work practices. - B. Revision.
-Changes in Postal Service policy required revisions to the June 2008 edition. - C. Online Availability.
+This guide provides Postal Service employees with policies, procedures, and guidelines pertaining to safe work practices. - B. Online Availability.
 You may view this handbook in electronic format on the Postal Service PolicyNet Web site. - 1.
 Go to http://blue.usps.gov. - 2.
-Under "Essential Links" in the left-hand column, click References. - 3.
-Under "PolicyNet" on the right-hand side, click HBKs.
+Under "Essential Links" in the left-hand column, click "PolicyNet". - Under "Published Forms and Directives" in the right-hand side column, click HBKs.